-With regards to PhD graduates in natural sciences and engineering Figure 7 shows that China has come a long way since the early 1990s, emerging as a country that is producing a growing number of doctorates at a rapid pace.
+With regards to PhD graduates in natural sciences and engineering Figure 7 contains data on those countries (USA, Germany, China, UK, Japan, South Korea, and India) that are considered by the National Science Board (2010) as the leaders of producing doctoral degrees in the field.
+One finds that China has come a long way since the early 1990s, emerging as a country that is producing a growing number of doctorates at a rapid pace.
 While the USA has still the sovereignty of and is keeping reins on the production of natural sciences and engineering PhDs - staying above all other countries - China experienced a tenfold increase in its PhDs.
 While in 1993 the number of awarded doctorates in China was about 1,000, in 2006, it was 21,000.
 Moreover, since the early 2000s China's PhDs seem to increase at an increasing rate and approaching the USA fast.
 It is also worth mentioning that other emerging countries, particularly India, have experienced a considerable rise in terms of PhD graduates in natural sciences and engineering as well (National Science Board, 2010, p.
 O-7).

 Even more important than the number of PhDs is the scholarly output produced.
-Looking at the annual growth of refereed journal articles in science and engineering of selected countries as a percent over the period 1988 to 2008, Figure 8 shows that China clearly stands out.
+Looking at the number of refereed journal articles in science and engineering of selected countries10 in 1988 and in 2008, Figure 8 shows that China stands out.
+In 1988, China produced about 5,000 S&E journal articles, twenty years later that number has more than twelvefold (61,000 in 2008).
+The later outnumbered the number of S&E journal articles produced by Japan (48,000), and even the Asia-8 (57,000).
 According to the latest National Science Board report (2010), researchers in the EU and the USA have long dominated the world's journal article production.
 However, their combined world share of published science and engineering articles steadily decreased from 69% in 1995 to 59% in 2008.
-On the other hand, both Asia's-10 and Asia's-8 scholarly output in science and engineering articles has been increasing (National Science Board, 2010, p.
+On the other hand, both Asia's-10 and Asia's-811 scholarly output in science and engineering articles has been increasing (National Science Board, 2010, p.
 O-9).
-China alone has been expanding its publication record in science and engineering by 13.8% annually from 1988 to 2008.
-During this period, the corresponding numbers for the USA, Japan and the EU were 0.8%, 1.7% and 2.4% respectively.
+12